close-dev-team/mobile-close-channel-sdk-android/doc/push_notifications.md

 ```
 </details>

+### Best practices

+When a messages view or info view is opened it is a good practice not to show a toast with the message for that particular view.
+The user already is in that view and the incoming message will be shown anyway.
+You can use the openInInfoView boolean in CloseChannelNotification to see for what view the message is meant.

 ## Opening app on push notification (when app is not open)

 When the app is not active.
 The OS is showing push notification.
 If you want to open the app when the user taps the notification, make sure you add the action for 'com.thecloseapp.action.MESSAGE' int a intent filter in the activity you want to open in the AndroidManifest.